 Hi.
 I'm Iñigo Urteaga.

-I am a tenure-track Ikerbasque Research Fellow in the Machine Learning group at the Basque Center for Applied Mathematics (BCAM).
+I am a tenure-track LaCaixa Foundation Junior Leader and Ikerbasque Research Fellow in the Machine Learning group at the Basque Center for Applied Mathematics (BCAM).
 I have specialized in statistical machine learning, computational Bayesian statistics, approximate inference methods, and sequential decision processes.

 I study statistical models and algorithms to extract information from data, for computer systems to effectively learn how to perform descriptive, predictive, and prescriptive tasks.
 My research is on methodological and applied aspects of probabilistic machine learning.